Museum Studies Distance Education Instructor, Museum Studies Program

-Zinnia completed two terms on the American Alliance of Museums National Program Committee (2018-2019), is a Peer Reviewer for the Museum Assessment Program in the area of Collections Stewardship and an Accreditation Reviewer.
+Zinnia completed two terms on the American Alliance of Museums National Program Committee (2018-2019), is a current Accreditation Reviewer as well as a Peer Reviewer for the Museum Assessment Program in the area of Collections Stewardship.
 She has presented sessions on registration and collections management at state, regional and national conferences and has expertise in the areas of collections management, storage planning, career management, grant writing and museum operations.
 Zinnia’s contributions to publications include “Museums in Motion Today: To Collect" and “Government Grants" (see below for full publication details).

 “Museums in Motion Today: To Collect.”
 Museums in Motion, Third Edition, edited by Rebecca Shrum, Rowman & Littlefield Publishing Group, 2017, pp.222-23.